jd-coderepos/bioassays-ie/readme.md

-## Bioassays in the Open Research Knowledge Graph - ORKG-Assays Microservice
+## The ORKG-Assays Microservice - Digitalization of Bioassays in the Open Research Knowledge Graph

 #### This repository hosts supplementary data to the following publication